Menova-AI/GENT/README.md

 ## 📝 License

 This project is licensed under the AGPL-3.0 license - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenAI for GPT models
-- Ultralytics for YOLO
-- Salesforce for BLIP
-- JaidedAI for EasyOCR
-- OpenAI for Whisper

 ## ⚠️ Disclaimer